uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

     3. press enter after each entry
 9. Close out of the Ubuntu window

-## Install Windows Related Apps

-1. Windows Search > **Windows Powershell** - **!Important!** be sure to choose **"Run as Administrator"** on the right
-2. type the following command and press enter

-    ```powershell
-    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v9/2.install-chocolatey-apps.ps1" -UseBasicParsing | Invoke-Expression
-    ```

-3. Close out of Powershell window
-4. Windows Search > **Turn Windows Features on or off**, and make sure the following is enabled
-    1. Hyper-V
-    2. Virtual Machine Platform
-    3. Window Subsystem for Linux
-5. Save any changes you have made and restart your computer

-## Windows Step 2: Clone Course Repo and Install Dependencies
+## VS Code and WSL: Setup Course Folder

-1. Open Visual Studio Code (should be on desktop, otherwise Windows Search > **Visual Studio Code**)
+1. Open Visual Studio Code (should be on desktop or taskbar, otherwise Windows Search > **Visual Studio Code**)
 2. Click the blue double arrows in bottom left
 3. Start typing WSL, and choose the option to `WSL` or `Connect to WSL`
 4. File > Open Folder